isomerpages/csc-knowledge/_digital-issue-01/Opinion: Identities and Institutions—The Needs of a New Era.md

 <p>If we think of the different categories of identity with which we are familiar, they look a little like this.</p>

 <p>We have personal identities: biographical detail, our physical selves, an inner life.
 All these are mediated by others, but there is a sense of individual pursuit.
-These identities develop against a range of possibilities and a backdrop of, what Bhikhu Parekh<a href=".notestop"><sup class=".notestop">3</sup></a> bundles up into “life specifics”.
+These identities develop against a range of possibilities and a backdrop of, what Bhikhu Parekh<sup class=".notestop"><a href=".notestop">3</a></sup> bundles up into “life specifics”.
 They also involve choice, because we deliberate and define ourselves purposefully.
 We attempt to become a particular kind of person, and we are shaped by personal and intimate desires, memories, fantasies, fears and so on.</p>

 <p>We also have a social identity: through socially embedded, ethnic, religious, national and other groups.
 We define and distinguish ourselves, and are defined and distinguished by others, on the basis of these groupings.
 These identities are socially significant because they are the basis of structures of power; they apportion privilege and sometimes, rights.
 They can be imposed or collectively defined—generally a mix of both.
 Religion, citizenship, race, class are some examples that come to mind.</p>